edmontongo/presentations/2014-01/celsius/README.md

 Go's approach to object-oriented programming is a little different.
 In this episode, we will introduce types & methods into a temperature conversion tool.

-It was a balmy -18 here, so if we run this, we'll see that it was 0.4 degrees Fahrenheit.
+It was a balmy -18, so if we run this, we'll see that it was -0.4 degrees Fahrenheit.

-Hmm.
 The default formatting could be better.
 Instead of %v for value, let's specify %f for float, with a precision.
 Okay.

 Next, let's add two user-defined types.
 Celsius and Fahrenheit, both which are floats.
 With that we can change our function to take a Celsius and return a Fahrenheit.